Furry/Furry/README.md

 - C#
 - LUA

-Most of my experience is in Web Scraping / Web Automation, though I've done a lot of back-end API design and implementation.
+Most of my experience is in Web Scraping / Web Automation, though I've done a lot of back-end API design and mobile reverse engineering.

+I'm open to almost all types of programming commissions except front-end, and if you have requests for API wrappers or apps to reverse engineer, just let me know, and I'll probably do it!

 ### Here are some useful links while you're here!
-My Discord: Lamb#0621<br>
+My Discord: Ether#0621<br>
 My Email: auroraspalace2@gmail.com<br>
 My Telegram: @furorum
 My OSU account: @Axolotl